 Customers are constantly inundated with ads and marketing campaigns from companies of all industries, so it’s easy for them to become jaded to businesses’ techniques.
 Therefore, professional marketers have to be imaginative now more than ever.

 As technology progresses, ingenuity becomes more and more important.
 No longer do we live in a world where the only way to reach an audience is through billboards, television commercials, and print ads.

 With the progression of the Internet comes countless routes through which marketers can reach their buyer personas.
-In an effort to be unique in a saturated marketplace, imagination finds its prominence.
+To be unique in a saturated marketplace, imagination finds its prominence.

 Since then, of course, experiential marketing has vastly evolved.
 Now that social media exists to bolster it, it’s more popular than ever.
 Experiential marketing is when a brand sets up a public display that people can interact with.
-The company may not even talk to the those involved in the campaign, so success is measured by social media’s reaction.
+The company may not even talk to those involved in the campaign, so social media’s reaction measures success.

 For instance, Lean Cuisine’s #WeighThis campaign called for women to write on “scales” what they would like to be “weighed” (or judged) by.
 Many women wrote down inspirational ways they lived their lives, like “single mother of 4,” or “caring for 200+ homeless children each day.”

 Lean Cuisine never tried to sell anyone anything.
 That doesn’t mean they didn’t make a profit, though.
 The #WeighThis campaign spread across the internet, and it strengthened the positivity of their brand image in the minds of consumers nationwide.

 Ingenuity is the byproduct of having imagination.
 It’s the result of working hard to be different from your competition, and it’s what gets you noticed by consumers.